Desert Vista High School: Controversies

-Desert Vista High School has been at the center of several controversies since its opening that have garnered local, national, and even international media attention.
+Desert Vista High School has been at the center of a number of controversies since its opening that have garnered local, national, and even international media attention.

 Allegations of records falsification

 In 2001, the school's registrar at the time, Jane Jones, accused then principal Joe McDonald of approaching three teachers at the schools to change the grades for a student-athlete who was being recruited, but was ineligible to compete at a Division I school.
 McDonald allegedly approached the teachers after being asked by then-Tempe Union High School District Superintendent James Buchanan to see what can be done to help the student.
 School district administrators admitted four years later, in 2005, that grades were changed for the softball student-athlete two months after her graduation, after which she was cleared by the National Collegiate Athletic Association to play at Texas A&M University–Corpus Christi.

 In 2002, Jones was given her first negative evaluation of her career, and was subsequently fired on McDonald's recommendation.
 Following her termination, Jones filed a wrongful termination lawsuit under the state's whistleblower protection law, alleging that she was fired because McDonald said she was "not a team player."
-Subsequently, Jones claimed the school district officials also engaged in retaliation following her dismissal by claiming she was not eligible for rehiring to an investigator working for a California-based reference checking company, thus allegedly implying she has committed wrongdoing.
-Arizona school districts have no power to determine rehire eligibility, as only the state's Board of Education has the authority to suspend or revoke a person's teaching credentials.
+Subsequently, Jones claimed that school district officials also engaged in retaliation following her dismissal, by telling an investigator working for a reference checking company that she was not eligible for rehiring, thus allegedly implying she had committed wrongdoing.
+Arizona school districts have no power to determine rehire eligibility because only the state's Board of Education has the authority to suspend or revoke a person's teaching credentials.
 A $140,000 settlement between the district and Jones was approved by a judge in 2006.

 Alleged preferential treatment of student-athletes

-In 2004, the school's basketball program came under scrutiny as school records showed that a player did not attend 247 classes during the first three-quarters of the 2003–04 school year, yet remained eligible for varsity team.
-In the same report the East Valley Tribune reported that a former school varsity football player claimed he was paid by the school district to tutor other student athletes on the team, and in the case of one football player he helped tutor, Snow claims he did 70% to 80% of the work for the player, in an arrangement made to ensure the player remains eligible for football.
+In 2004, the school's basketball program came under scrutiny after school records showed that a player did not attend 247 classes during the first three-quarters of the 2003–04 school year, yet remained eligible for varsity team.
+In the same story, the East Valley Tribune reported that a former school varsity football player claimed he was paid by the school district to tutor other student athletes on the team, and in the case of one football player he helped tutor, Snow claims he did 70% to 80% of the work for the player, in an arrangement made to ensure the player remains eligible for football.

 District officials say while the district has a peer tutor program, the district does not pay tutors.
 The East Valley Tribune, however, claims that the student's allegations were confirmed by two other sources, which were not identified by name.
-He would later clarify his statement to the East Valley Tribune, and the district would later investigate the basketball player's absences.
+He would later clarify his statement to the East Valley Tribune, and the district later investigated the basketball player's absences.